 A lot of these artists are and were some of the musical legends of our time and some are sadly not with us anymore.
 But luckily for us, they’ve left behind absolutely unreal music that will live on with us forever.

 Finally, what are your thoughts?
-Do you agree that these songs are in the top 10 best duets of all time?
+Do you agree these songs are in the top 10 best duets ever?
 Are there any you would add or remove from the list?
 Let us know!
-We hope you’ve enjoyed the article and hopefully may have learnt something new about some of the artists and songs that we’ve spoken about!
+We hope you’ve enjoyed the article and may have learned something new about some of the artists and songs we’ve spoken about!

 You never know, next time you find yourself at a karaoke bar, you might think back to this article and use one of the best karaoke duets!